JacKaL37/jackal37.github.io/workshops/coding_with_ai/index_old.md

 - Let's get a basic scaffolding going just using copilot
 	- Yeah, you can totally do this yourself, but let's futz with copilot to make the basic html template for our app

+- Now a gut check: test the file-- how good is this?
+  - Great! -- then we can take it and move on!
+  - Good, but I have revisions -- also good, you can iterate with the AI
+  - Awful -- might be best to restart with a fresh chat if it feels like it's totally busted

+---

+## AI Pattern: Iteration and Revision

+- Once you have a file, but it's not quite right, you can keep the ball rolling by asking for revisions.
+  - Because it has your whole chat so far, AND the "bad" version, it will have a very strong grasp of what you're doing (usually)

+- When iterating with the AI, you want to ask it for *substantial changes*.
+- If it's something like "make it pink"
+  - you can just ASK it what to change, don't make it rewrite the whole file
+- IF it's something more like "can we rework the design to use more whitespace?"
+  - That's a fairly big ask, and worth the full rewrite

+---

+## AI Pattern: Documenting code (in-line or chat)

+The AI is going to

+---

+## AI Pattern: Comment Describing with In-line Completion

+---

+## Debugging

 ---